Cocker Spaniel: English Cocker Spaniel

-Called simply Cocker Spaniel in the UK, this is the breed that was originally recognized by The Kennel Club (KC) in 1892.
+Called simply Cocker Spaniel in the UK, the breed was first recognized by The Kennel Club (KC) in 1892.
 The American Kennel Club (AKC) recognized the English Cocker Spaniel as a separate breed in 1946.

 The size of the English Cocker Spaniel according to the KC is 15.5–16.0 in at the withers for males, and 15.0–15.5 in for females.
 The weight of a show dog should be 28–32 lb.

-The English Cocker Spaniel is the most popular dog breed for showing in the UK, Crufts, with seven best-in-show wins since the prize was first awarded in 1928.
+The English Cocker Spaniel is the most popular dog breed for showing in the UK, Crufts, with several best-in-show titles since the prize was first awarded in 1928.
 This was mostly due to the success of dog breeder H.S.
-Lloyd's Ware Kennel, dogs of which won best-in-show on six occasions between 1930-1950.
+Lloyd's Ware Kennel, whose dogs won best-in-show on six occasions between 1930-1950.
 They are the second most popular dog breed in the UK according to statistics released by the KC with 22,211 registrations in 2009, beaten only by the Labrador Retriever with 40,943.
 In third place was the English Springer Spaniel with 12,700.
 The English Cocker's popularity has increased steadily since 1999 in the United States when they were ranked 76th in registrations by the AKC, to 2009 when they were ranked 66th.

 Physical differences between show and working strains

 In the United Kingdom, two distinct strains of the English Cocker Spaniel have developed: the show (or conformation) strain and the working (or field) strain.
 While both strains share the same breed ancestry, selective breeding for different purposes has resulted in notable physical and behavioral differences.

-Show strain Cockers are bred to meet the breed standard established by kennel clubs, focusing on appearance and structure ideal for dog shows.
+Show Cockers are bred to meet the breed standard established by kennel clubs, focusing on appearance and structure ideal for dog shows.
 These dogs typically have more domed skulls, longer and more luxuriant ears, and a thicker, silkier coat with prominent feathering on the legs, chest, and tail.

-In contrast, working strain Cockers are bred primarily for field performance and hunting ability, particularly for flushing and retrieving game birds.
+In contrast, working Cockers are bred primarily for field performance and hunting ability, particularly for flushing and retrieving game birds.
 As a result, they are often slightly taller and leaner, with flatter skulls, shorter ears, and shorter, finer coats that require less maintenance.
 Their feathering is minimal, reducing the risk of debris getting caught during field work.
 Additionally, working Cockers tend to have higher stamina, quicker reflexes, and a more intense drive to work, which makes them highly suitable for active environments or gundog roles.
 Their high energy levels and focus can make them more demanding as household pets without proper training and mental stimulation.

 Despite these differences, both strains remain part of the same breed and share many of the friendly and affectionate traits characteristic of English Cocker Spaniels.